kmckenna9/mgt4250spring2024/README.md

 Instructions:
 1. How to download data -https://www.openintro.org/data/index.php?data=mlb_teams
--Scroll to bottom of page, select download csv file
+- Scroll to bottom of page
+- Select download csv file
 2. Data types used : String, Number, and Date data
 ### Data used in First Visualization
 - Sum Wins - number